wimpheling/jest-smtp/README.md

 shortcut to `server.close` method.
 This must be called after all tests or jest will timeout.

-- `mails`
+- `emails`

 The list of `ParsedMail` objects received.
-You can access it to do extra tests on the content of the mails.
+You can access it to do extra tests on the content of the emails.

 - `server`